Paragraphs

 Arthritis knee pictures

-The main cause of knee diseases, and consequently knee pain, is knee cartilage wear, known as arthritis.
+The main cause of knee diseases, and consequently knee pain, is wearing out of the knee cartilage, known as arthritis.

 There are many types of arthritis.
 However, the following are among the most common.